5ysk3y/nixos-config/modules/applications/README.md

 ***

 In this example we explicitly enable the hypr set of applications but then turn off hypridle and hyprlock, meaning that only hyprland will be installed.
-We've also explicitly turned off rofi so that also will not install.
+We've also explicitly turned off fuzzel so that also will not install.

 ``` nix
 applications = {